Top 10 Funny facts about Paris © French Moments

 The metallic structure of the tower © French Moments

-Many outraged French intellectuals, including Charles Gounod, Charles Garnier and Alexandre Dumas vigorously protested against the project and tried, through the media, to oppose the Eiffel Tower‘s construction.
+Many outraged French intellectuals, including Charles Gounod, Charles Garnier and Alexandre Dumas, vigorously protested against the project and tried, through the media, to oppose the construction of the Eiffel Tower.

 Guy de Maupassant chose to eat at the restaurant up the tower declaring that this was the only place in Paris he could not see the structure!
 The press published outraged critics describing the Eiffel Tower as a “useless monstrosity”.